 However, even if one thinks to recognise the trace of Bravais (Bravais, 1846) (1811-1863) - Pearson's (1857-1936) "product-moment coefficient of correlation" (Galton, 1877, Pearson, 1896) inside the causal relationship k (Barukčić, 1989, 1997, 2005, 2016b, 2017a,c) both are completely different.
 According to Pearson: "The fundamental theorems of correlation were for the first time and almost exhaustively discussed by B r a v a i s ('Analyse mathematique sur les probabilities des erreurs de situation d'un point.'
 Memoires par divers Savans, T. IX., Paris, 1846, pp. 255-332) nearly half a century ago."
-(Pearson, 1896) Neither does it make much sense to elaborate once again on the issue causation (Blalock, 1972) and correlation, since both are not identical (Sober, 2001) nor does it make sense to insist on the fact that "Pearson's philosophy discouraged him from looking too far behind phenomena."
-(Haldane, 1957) Whereas it is essential to consider that the causal relationship k, in contrast to Pearson's product-moment coefficient of correlation (Pearson, 1896) or to Pearson's phi coefficient (Pearson, 1904b), is defined at every single Bernoulli trial t.
-This might be a very small difference.
+(Pearson, 1896) Neither does it make much sense to elaborate once again on the issue causation(Blalock, 1972) and correlation, since both are not identical (Sober, 2001) nor does it make sense to insist on the fact that "Pearson's philosophy discouraged him from looking too far behind phenomena."
+(Haldane, 1957) Whereas it is essential to consider that the causal relationship k, in contrast to Pearson's product-moment coefficient of correlation(Pearson, 1896) or to Pearson's philosofthy difference.
 However, even a small difference might determine a difference.
-However, in this context and in any case, this small difference makes (Barukčić, 2018a) the difference.
+However, in this context and in any case, this small difference makes(Barukčić, 2018a) the difference.

-2.2.22.
+2.3.22.
 Cause and effect

-Definition 2.53 (Cause and effect).
+Definition 2.54 (Cause and effect).

 What is the cause, what is the effect?
-Under conditions of a positive causal relationship k, an event U_t which is for sure a cause of another event W_t is at the same time t a necessary and sufficient condition of an event W_t .
+Under conditions of a positive causal relationship k, an event $U_t$ which is for sure a cause of another event $W_t$ is at the same time t a necessary and sufficient condition of an event $W_t$ .
 Table 11 may illustrate this relationship.